forero/pycon17/notes.md

   grandtheftauto.
 * A cellphone could run the neural network, but the current implementation uses an nvidia card.
-* Their company is called piensa.
+* Their company is called PiensaLabs.

 ### Image Processing and computer vision.
 Jorge Martinez (also working at PiensaLabs, Barranquilla).